 - Your academic transcript

 - Copies of correspondence between you and members of staff

-- If you need copies of emails or Board of Examiners minutes then first try asking within your School if you can have these.
+If you need copies of emails or Board of Examiners minutes then first try asking within your School if you can have these.
 If they refuse, you may have to apply for a Subject Access Request through the Data Protection Office.